ggreer/the_silver_searcher/doc/ag.1.md

   * `--ackmate`:
     Output results in a format parseable by [AckMate](https://github.com/protocool/AckMate).
   * `-a --all-types`:
     Search all files.
-This doesn't include hidden files.
+This doesn't include hidden files, and doesn't respect any ignore files (except -p)
   * `-A --after [LINES]`:
     Print lines before match.
 Defaults to 2.
   * `-B --before [LINES]`: